jensenjacob522-eng/cmj-batspeed-transfer/README.md

 This project investigates how lower-body force production transfers to rotational bat speed, and how that relationship changes from High School to Professional athletes.

 Objective
-To quantify how much variance in bat speed can be explained by CMJ height at different competitive levels, and to separate:
+to quantify how much variance in bat speed can be explained by CMJ height at different competitive levels, and to separate:
 Raw force production capacity
 Transfer efficiency (technical/kinematic contribution)